 European stocks are set to finish firmly higher.
 Last week, the major equity benchmarks fell to multi-month lows on the back of the news that continental Europe is set for tighter restrictions – namely France and Germany.

 Ocado Group shares jumped on the back of the company’s bullish outlook.
 It now expects full year EBITDA to exceed £60 million, and that is considerably higher than the previous guidance of more than £40 million.
 The company confirmed that it continues to see high demand as more and more consumers switch to online shopping.
-The news over the weekend that England will go into a one month lockdown should benefit the company, as it has already benefitted greatly from the pivot to e-commerce.
+The news that England will go into a new lockdown could benefit the company, as it has already benefited greatly from the pivot to e-commerce.
 From an operational point of view, the company is expanding as it announced the acquisition of Kindred Systems and Haddington Dynamics for $262 million and $25 million respectively, once again the fact they are going down the expansion route suggests they are optimistic.
 In September, Ocado commenced its joint venture with Marks and Spencer (M&S) and a few weeks into the new relationship, the online grocer said the M&S products were very popular, and the high street titan will reveal its first half revenue figures on Wednesday.

 Associated British Foods announced that all its Primark stores in a raft of European countries are closed, and when the stores in England are closed from 5 November, that will equate to 57% of its total selling space being temporarily closed.
 The group announced that the store closures will cause the company to incur a £375 million hit.
 Primark is a very popular clothing brand as the items are cheap, but the pandemic has highlighted a weakness in the business model – it doesn’t have an online operation, so the group is going to remain very sensitive to the pandemic.